UV Kitchen Exhaust: Benefits Beyond Disinfection

 While UVC technology is safe and chemical-free, direct exposure to skin and eyes should be avoided.
 Safety measures that turn off the UV lights when the kitchen exhaust is turned off protect kitchen personnel.

-It is important to use reputable UVC germicidal lamps and hood exhaust systems to ensure the proper breakdown of molecules as well as ensure the safety of kitchen and restaurant workers.
+It is important to use reputable UVC germicidal lamps and hood exhaust systems to ensure the proper breakdown of molecules and the safety of kitchen and restaurant workers.
 UVC systems should be installed in kitchen hood exhausts with several interlocks, ensuring that the UV lights will turn off when the exhaust system is off or when a filter is removed to protect against human exposure.

 UVC Lamps for Restaurants and UV Kitchen Exhaust Systems

 LightSources is recognized worldwide as a leading manufacturer of high-tech UVC germicidal lamps.
-We support OEMs of all sizes with a wide selection of UVC germicidal lamps in various shapes and sizes as well as with custom-engineered solutions to meet your specifications.
+We support large and small OEMs, with a wide selection of UVC germicidal lamps in various shapes and sizes and custom-engineered solutions to meet your specifications.

 LAMP PRODUCT DATA: